 This reduces industrial production and economic activity, depresses business profits, drives down wages, and/or layoffs which increases unemployment.

-As prices continue to fall, profits are squeezed further and companies respond by cutting wages further, laying off more employees, which reduces demand for their products and worsens the problem.
+As prices continue to fall, profits are squeezed further and companies respond by cutting wages further, and laying off more employees, which reduces demand for their products and worsens the problem.

 It’s a self-reinforcing cycle that can only be broken with massive spending, normally by governments with the help of their central bank.

 To avoid this, central banks tend to use different monetary policy tools at their disposal.

 For example, following the outbreak of the 2020 COVID-19 pandemic, the major central banks reacted by cutting their interest rates in an attempt to facilitate credit flows and launched massive bond purchasing programs to stimulate inflation by boosting the money supply.

 In the forex market, these measures translate into a sharp increase in currency volatility.

 Expansionary monetary policies tend to weaken the related currency against the currencies of the main trading partners.